 The Company's environmental committee, which includes the Chief Executive Officer, the President and Chief Operating Officer, the President of each operating division and the senior manager in each division responsible for environmental matters, is responsible for overseeing the application of the environmental policy.
 The environmental committee meets quarterly to discuss the environmental condition of all Company facilities, the required action plans and the status of ongoing projects.
-A report is presented on a quarterly basis to the Audit Committee, which is responsible for risk management.
+Regular reporting is made to the Audit Committee, which is responsible for risk management.
 The Chair of the environmental committee also meets annually with the Audit Committee to review the application of the environmental policy and the environmental performance of the Company's activities.
 Reference is made to Appendix A hereto for the Audit Committee's Mandate.